How to Marry a Millionaire-1953

 The film itself is arguably fluff- lightweight to be sure.
 But there is a 1950s innocence and a sense of fun to How to Marry a Millionaire that has become tainted and is missing in today’s romantic comedy genre- everything is now so crude and cynical, which is why this film works for me.
 There is a wholesomeness to it.

 Sure, the women are manipulative (specifically Schatze), but they yearn for true love and are kind women.
 Their escapades are humorous.
-Pola- frightened of being seen by a man wearing her glasses- and blind as a bat without them- constantly bumps her way into walls and navigates rooms by feeling her way around.
+Pola- frightened of being seen by a man wearing her glasses- and blind as a bat without them- constantly bumps into walls and navigates rooms by feeling her way around.

 More humorous still is when she mistakes a flight to Atlantic City for Kansas City, thereby changing the course of her life.